iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> This app version doesn't allow me to notify whether I was fully vaccinated.
+When will the developer learn from other regions??<br> :date: __2021-04-25 09:30:50__

+> Unfortunately something is clearly wrong with this app.
+It worked perfectly until sometime in January or February.
+Now it will check for exposures for a while and then just stop.
+When I just checked, it had not checked for exposures for weeks.
+Reinstalling works but then it happens again a few weeks later.
+I see many other similar reports.<br> :date: __2021-04-22 04:15:15__

 > Only works if others are willing to participate ...<br> :date: __2021-04-13 14:42:26__

 > i felt safe when first installing this app.. i don't feel safe with it now.. . but was vaccinated April Fools Day.<br> :date: __2021-04-05 23:47:49__